-The Eugene City Council has adopted an ordinance that requires all short-term rentals (STRs) in the City of Eugene to register annually.
-It’s a short and easy process, and there is no registration fee, and it can be completed online at the link below.
+The Eugene City Council adopted an ordinance that requires all short-term rentals (STRs) in the City of Eugene to register annually.
+Registration is a short and easy process with no registration fee, and it can be completed online at the link below.

-- For questions regarding the process and history of Eugene’s STR registration requirements, please contact Lydia Bishop at Lbishop@eugene-or.gov or at 541-682-5482.
+For questions about the registration process, please contact Jimi Parker at Jparker@eugene-or.gov or at 541-682-5379.

 Transient Room Tax

 The transient room tax (TRT) is a 4.5% tax charged on all overnight stays in the city, including hotels, motels, bed and breakfasts, vacation rentals, and short-term rentals.
 Revenue from the TRT helps fund Eugene’s Cultural Services programs and supports tourism and visitor programs in Eugene.